By Professor Claude Ake Founding Director, Centre for Advanced

 the Oil Industry in Nigeria might quite conceivably be willing to live

 up to its social responsibilities.
-As the designated "representative"
+As the designated

-between NDES in particular and the Oil Industry in general with Communities.
+to facilitate communications between NDES in particular and the Oil

-This was reflected in the fact that at the stake holders meeting in Port
+fact that at the stake holders meeting in Port Harcourt on October 24,

-Harcourt on October 24, the Ijaw National Congress, Ogbakor Ikwerre, Ogba
+the Ijaw National Congress, Ogbakor Ikwerre, Ogba Solidarity, Ogbakor

-Forum, Bonny Indigenous Peoples Federation, Ndoni Community Association,
+Indigenous Peoples Federation, Ndoni Community Association, Uzugbani

-partly due to the fact that despite their doubts they too felt that something
+to the fact that despite their doubts they too felt that something

 positive could come out of NDES.